 , and Art News

 among other publications.
-Lloyd has also been an instructor at the Parsons School of Design, where he taught drawing for twelve years.
+Lloyd was and instructor at the Parsons School of Design, where he taught drawing for twelve years.
 Lloyd lived and worked in Long Island City, Queens, New York.

 About David Richard Gallery:

 Since its inception in 2010, David Richard Gallery has produced museum quality exhibitions that feature Post War abstraction in the US.
 The presentations have addressed specific decades and geographies as well as certain movements and tendencies.
 While the gallery has long been recognized as an important proponent of post-1960s abstraction—including both the influential pioneers as well as a younger generation of practitioners in this field— in keeping with this spirit of nurture and development the gallery also presents established artists who embrace more gestural and representational approaches to the making of art as well as young emerging artists.